sumitpant190/Sales_prediction_ETL/README.md

 ### Building the Docker Image

 Use the `docker build` command to build your Docker image from the Dockerfile.
 This command creates an image according to the instructions in the Dockerfile.
+It contains necessary libraries like Pyspark, Pandas, Scikitlearn, PostgresQL, etc

 ```bash
 docker build -t your-image-name .